 about

-I’m a theatre artist with nearly two decades of professional experience, from NYC to an internally displaced persons camp in northern Uganda.
+With nearly two decades of professional experience, from NYC to an internally displaced persons camp in northern Uganda, I believe that how we make work reveals our priorities and the kind of world we want to bring into being.

 I spent my 20s developing and implementing comprehensive performing arts programming for communities across Massachusetts because I believe all people should have access to arts education.
 During that time, I also helped raise more than $1 million to restore a historic theatre, now dedicated to community use.